How a trip to meet my family resulted in tasting a now popular, but then unheard of dish for the first time.

 Thankfully, lunch was almost ready and so within a few minutes the three cousins were sitting round a heavy wooden kitchen table with heavier wooden chairs, my aunt poised over a gargantuan pasta bowl ready to serve.
 She loaded up my bowl with spaghetti, to which clung a sauce of dark green leaves, redolent of liquorice backed with resin.
 Extraodinary.

-My culinary vocabulary provided no match for the taste.
+My teenage culinary vocabulary provided no match for the taste.
 It was new, it was unique.
 Although I was 15, living in 1970s and 80s England had deprived me of many of the peninsular flavours unavailable on the island in those pre-Jamie Oliver days.

 I don’t remember the rest of the meal.
 I was soon distracted by a ping-pong match of questions from my cousins.
 I was studying dance, and my cousins were a trainee orchestral conductor and an opera singer respectively.
-And before I knew it I had been claimed by the singer to accompany her to Verona that evening to see her in Aida at the famous Roman amphitheater, turned Opera House.
+And before I knew it I had been claimed by the singer to accompany her to Verona that evening to see her in Aida at the famous Roman amphitheatre, turned Opera House.

 Later, as I watched a pyramid full of dancing priestesses sing praises to night sky full of stars, my mind turned briefly back to lunch, wondering what it was I had eaten and whether I would ever taste its like again.
 The next day, as I described what I had had to my mother on the telephone she said, ‘Oh, that’s pesto.’